AlexPosix/web-gui/README.md

 Query OK, 0 rows affected (0.00 sec)

 ```
-Clone files from repository and restore dump to mysql
+Clone files from the repository and restore the dump to a mysql
 ```
 $ git clone https://github.com/AlexPosix/web-gui.git
 $ cd ./web-gui/